 The Vitality comes supplied in a quite annoying blister style plastic package, a cardboard box would be more convenient and probably a bit better for the environment too.

-There are a couple of different variants/package options, as listed earlier in the review.
+There are a couple of different variants/package options.
 The key difference is the colour of the grip on the handle and the brush head supplied.

 Aside from this the toothbrush and its performance are the same.

 Your choices are:

 - Oral-B Vitality 100 CrossAction - The most common option, supplied with 1 x CrossAction brush head and usually has a black coloured rubber grip.